 Unfortunately, this is something to consider as you start competitive shooting.
 Most competitors have a backup gun ready to go in case of catastrophic gun failure.
 While many competitors have the same exact gun set up and ready, some matches will allow for the use of another type of gun that is permissible to shoot within the same division.

 Understanding the types of pistol competitions will give you an idea of how to get started.
 The best place to start is by choosing a pistol for competition.

 This is one of the easiest and best places to start when it comes to getting into competitive pistol shooting.
 Choosing just one pistol division to compete in to start with can be difficult because it’s a lot of fun to shoot.
 If you have more than one pistol, this is a great shooting sport to try your hand at different divisions to see what you enjoy the most!

 The rulebook for SCSA is the place to start when learning what is and isn’t allowed in each division.

 Pistol divisions for SCSA

 - Rimfire Pistol Division: Irons or Open – This is the best beginner division to start pistol competition shooting.
 Instead of going into centerfire pistols, you can shoot rimfire pistols.
-The iron division requires the use of iron sights and in the open division you can use a red dot on the gun.
+The iron division requires the use of iron sights.
+In the open division, you can use a red dot on the gun.